blessdyb/beendless.github.io/source/_posts/Tips-for-Hyperparameter-Optimization.md

     - Deep Learning
 ---

-One of the biggest headache of using deep neural networks is that they have tons of hyperparameters that should be optimized so that the network performs optimally.
+One of the biggest headaches of using deep neural networks is that they have tons of hyperparameters that should be optimized so that the network performs optimally.
 Below are some notes coming from `Deep Learning Quick Reference`.

 * Try to Find some similar solved problem.

-* Keep adding layers / nodes until the network gets overfitting.
+* Keep adding layers/nodes until the network gets overfitting.

     ```
     The bad thing becomes a good thing to help us confirm that the network can fit the training sets perfectly at least.